madmurphy/libconfini/MANUAL.md

 ## RENDERING

-The output strings dispatched by **libconfini** will follow some formatting rules depending on their role within the INI file.
+The output strings dispatched by **libconfini** follow some formatting rules depending on their role within the INI file.
 First, multi-line escape sequences will be unescaped, then

 * **Key names** will be rendered according to ECMAScript `key_name.replace(/^[\n\r]\s*|\s+/g, " ")` -- within single or double quotes,